 11 Church Street (replacement in 2004; age of original system unknown)

 All of these lots were fitted with traditional septic systems.
-While some required mounds, advances in septic system technology make the need for mounds less likely.
-For example, the new Presby septic system can be installed within just 2 feet of groundwater and is similar in cost to a traditional septic system.
+And while some did require mounds, advances in septic system technology make the need for mounds less likely in future.

 In writing the CWRMP, Woodard & Curran was paid $500,000 by the Town to identify needs areas for its product, sewers.
 The methodology of the study was wrong and its assumptions about septic system technology are out of date.
 What do we know today?
 We know that septic systems in West Acton fail inspection less frequently than average in Acton, and don't have above average maintenance and replacement costs.
 We also know that there is no indication of septic discharge in the environment of West Acton.
 Based on these facts, it is clear that West Acton is not a needs area for sewers.